Protonull/BonkersVarargsCompileTest/README.md

 # BonkersVarargsCompileTest

-Came across this while working on a fork for a project.
-There was a class, ostensibly static, but was just an exposed, mutable HashMap.
-I switched this over to Java's fancy new Map APIs to create unmodifiable Maps... but this turned out to increase the compile time of the project from around 10 seconds to around 11 minutes, a 66x increase.
+Came across this issue while working on a project fork.
+There was a class with ostensibly static data, but were just exposed HashMaps and HashSets, so I used Java's Map and Set [ofEntries() methods](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/Map.html#ofEntries%28java.util.Map.Entry...%29) that were added in Java 9, but this turned out to increase compilation from around 10 seconds to around 11 minutes, a 66x increase.

 After some asking around and testing, we narrowed it down to vararg type inference.

-- **ColourConstantsVarargs.java:** This is a direct copy-paste of my edit that sent ruined my life for two hours.
+- **ColourConstantsVarargs.java:** This is a direct copy-paste of my edit that ruined my life for two hours.

 - **ColourConstantsPremadeVarargs.java:** This was a hacky test to determine whether the auto-generated varargs-array was the problem.
 (It was.)